Therapy in Washington State

 Have questions or ready to begin?

-Schedule a time below to connect by phone or on zoom with Laurie Ganberg, LICSW
+Schedule a time below to connect by phone or on zoom with Laurie Gutierrez Ganberg, LICSW